roberino/linqinfer/docs/async-pipelines.md

 # Async pipelines

-Async pipelines differ from syncronous in that they retrieve data asyncronously in batches from a supplied data source.
+Async pipelines differ from synchronous in that they retrieve data asynchronously in batches from a supplied data source.
 Each pipeline can be configured with numerous sinks, meaning the data batches can be processed by numerous processes in parallel.